 Council tax banding

-Your council tax banding is dependent on the value of the property – it’s banded by a letter, from A to H. A being the least expensive, and H being the most expensive.
-Obviously, the higher the value of the property, the higher the council tax band.
+Usually the council tax banding is determined by the size and value of the property – it’s banded by a letter, from A to H. A being the least expensive, and H being the most expensive.

-Finding out which council tax band I’m In?
+How to find out which council tax band your home is in